segmentio/typewriter/.github/ISSUE_TEMPLATE.md

 * Actual.
 * Minimal reproducible example.

-## In the case of a feature/language request ✍️
+## In the case of a feature/language proposal ✍️

 Please consider the following items when filing a feature request: